-Monday 14 September 2020
+Monday, 14 September 2020

 Rediscovery Cruise: Day 12

 A day when we’ve travelled further than intended, because of the lack of moorings.
 First thing this morning there was a mist over the river and a heavy dew.
-Boats started going last early, possibly to beat the time restrictions at Culham Lock.
+Boats started going past early, possibly to beat the time restrictions at Culham Lock.
 We started a wash load while we had breakfast, and set off about 8.15, with the sun trying to burn off the mist.

 As we approached Day’s Lock the Wittenham Clumps are visible, today rising above the mist.